LennyChenLaw/LennyChenLaw/README.md

 - 👋 Hi, I’m @LennyChenLaw
 - 👀 I’m interested in CS and Criminal Law
-- 🌱 I’m currently learning Python, Biology and Law.
-I am thinking about doing master for Criminal Law for now.
+- 🌱 I’m currently learning Law, some self-taught biology and Python.
+I am thinking about doing my master for Criminal Law for now.
 - 📫 How to reach me Email: LennyChenLaw@gmail.com

 <!---